VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_4_expressions/notes.md

 #### Explicit type conversion
         • cast_name<type_name>(expr)
                 • static_cast<type_name>(expr) ===   static_cast<double>(i)/j, static_cast<int *>(ptr)  // ptr is a void * which was originaly pointing to int otherwise it will fail
         • const_cast<char *>(ch), removes the low level const, it is used to convert ptr/ref to const to ptr/ref to non-const.
-It will convert to different type, it only casts away the const using a const_cast to get write access is legal however writing to a const object is undefined (ie) T is non-const type, p is ptr/ref to const to T, q = const_cast<T>(p), as T is non-const *q = val is ok but if T const type, then *q = val is undefined
+It will not convert to different type, it only casts away the const using a const_cast to get write access is legal however writing to a const object is undefined (ie) T is non-const type, p is ptr/ref to const to T, q = const_cast<T>(p), as T is non-const *q = val is ok but if T const type, then *q = val is undefined